krn1904/workHoursBot/docs/DEPLOYMENT_GUIDE.md

 #### 6. Set Up Daily Reminders
 Follow the [GitHub Actions Setup Guide](GITHUB_ACTIONS_SETUP.md) to configure automated daily reminders with Australian timezone support.

+> ℹ️ Reminders assume the `Australia/Melbourne` timezone by default (configured in `src/bot/services/reminder.js`).
+Update that constant and your cron schedule for other regions.
+Set the optional `PAY_RATE*` variables above to customise hourly pay estimates.

 ### Railway